 When the weather is glorious, there’s nothing better than enjoying food outdoors.
 We’ve thought of 12 beautiful picnic spots for you to enjoy lunch al-fresco, so all you have to do is pack your favourite snacks!

 Marazion Beach, West Cornwall

 This has to be one of the most picturesque places in Cornwall.
 Marazion has a long sandy beach which is very safe, with stunning views of St Michael’s Mount.
 After your picnic, why not wander over to the mount?
 At low tide you can stroll across the granite causeway, once walked by pilgrims.
 Or if the tide is high, you can take a boat trip over to the historic castle on the island.

 Coverack Beach, West Cornwall

-The quaint Cornish fishing village of Coverack has a small sand and pebble beach.
-Located just off the coast of this pretty beach are The Manacles, a group of dangerous rocks which have contributed to the sinking of many ships.
+The quaint Cornish fishing village of Coverack has a small sand and pebble beach, perfect for those quieter afternoons.
 Enjoy your picnic with beautiful sea views and then go for a paddle or play frisbee on the beach.

 Hannafore Point, Looe, South East Cornwall

 With delightful views of Looe Island, this is a wonderful place to enjoy a picnic on a sunny day.
 Hannafore lies about half a mile west of Looe and has a sandy shingle beach with a rocky reef and footpath, uncovered at low tide, with fascinating rock pools to explore.
 After your picnic, why not go for a cliff-top stroll?
 Hannafore has easy access to the South West Coast Path and you can walk all the way to Talland Bay whilst enjoying the spectacular views of the coastline.

 North Cliffs, Godrevy & Portreath National Landscape, West Cornwall